Our Team

 Chiara DeLeon

-Undergraduate, UC Merced (2018-2020)
+Undergraduate researcher, UC Merced (2018-2020)

 Chiara de Leon is studying chemistry with a biological emphasis.
 In the Ryals Lab, she contributed to several projects focused on quantifying soil carbon in agroecosystems.